-Blue Cliff College is committed to preventing any form of campus violence and to maintaining a safe learning environment for our students and faculty.
+Blue Cliff College is dedicated to ensuring the prevention of any campus violence and to upholding a secure learning environment for both students and faculty members.

-Blue Cliff College has adopted a zero tolerance for any form of campus violence.

-Therefore, any student that engages in any form of fighting or other conduct that may be dangerous to others will be immediately expelled from Blue Cliff College.
-Students will be subject to expulsion from school as specified in the Student Handbook, Student Rights and Responsibilities, under Student Conduct and Classroom and Campus Code of Conduct.
+Blue Cliff College has a zero-tolerance policy for any form of violence on campus.
+Students who engage in fighting or conduct that may endanger others will be expelled from Blue Cliff College.
+Expulsion procedures are outlined in the Student Handbook under Student Rights and Responsibilities, Student Conduct, and Classroom and Campus Code of Conduct.